 This small museum adjacent to the Kōkeʻe Lodge provides an overview of the history and settlement of Waimea Canyon, as well as its geological features.
 There is also a gift shop attached for small souvenirs.

-- Entrance and Parking Fees: As of April 2021, all non-Hawaii resident visitors must pay both an entrance ($5 per person) and a parking fee ($10 per vehicle).
-These fees are paid upon arrival, when parking, at a kiosk.
+- Entrance and Parking Fees: All non-Hawaii-resident visitors pay both an entrance fee ($5 per person) and a parking fee ($10 per vehicle), paid on arrival at a kiosk.
 No prior reservation is required.

-- Food & Drink: There are typically various food carts at the main Waimea Canyon Lookout, serving small snacks, cut fruit, and water/soft drinks.
-In adjacent Kōkeʻe State Park (see below), the Kōkeʻe Lodge is a full-service restaurant with a bar.
+- Food & Drink: Food carts set up at the main Waimea Canyon Lookout on most days, serving small snacks, cut fruit, and water or soft drinks.
+In adjacent Kōkeʻe State Park, the Kōkeʻe Lodge is a full-service restaurant with a bar.

 - Services: At each main lookout, there are public restrooms that are managed by the State Parks.

 - What to Wear/Bring: Because it is located at elevation (an average of 3,500 feet above sea level), it can be colder at the canyon rim than it is at the coast.
 It is wise to bring layers, a wind break, and a rain jacket to ensure you are comfortable.
 We also recommend bringing plenty of water and snacks.
-Typically, you can purchase these from the vendors at the lookouts, but in the event they are not open, you’ll want to have your own supply.
+Vendors with snacks and drinks usually set up at the main Waimea Canyon Lookout, but do not count on it.
+Bring your own from the coast to be safe.

-- Best Times to Visit: During the winter rainy months, Waimea Canyon’s walls are much greener than they are in the hotter, drier summer months.
-The waterfalls are also flowing stronger during the winter.
-That said, a visit any time of year is sure to be impressive given the grandeur of the canyon.
+- Best Times to Visit: During the winter rainy months, Waimea Canyon’s walls are much greener than they are in the hotter, drier summer months, and the waterfalls flow stronger.
 During summer, the trails within the Park are drier and less muddy.

-- Where to stay nearby: There are plenty of cozy places to stay in Waimea, just down the road of the park entrance.
+- Where to stay nearby: There are several places to stay in Waimea Town, just down the road from the park entrance.